 I was also becoming incredibly forgetful and scattered - doing things like double-booking appointments, forgetting to get school fees turned in, and (gasp) routinely losing my keys.
 Some days I couldn’t focus or remember what had just been said to me.
 I started Googling to see if extreme stress can induce ADHD symptoms.
 As it turns out, stress can affect executive functions like task management and planning - and yet we tend to think of it the other way around (good time management and planning skills decreasing stress).
 I got through that spring, but it felt like just barely.

-Contrast that whole situation with a year and a half later when we decided to move to a smaller house and stay in the same school zone.
+Contrast that whole situation with a year and a half later when we decided to move to a smaller house and yard, and stay in the same school zone.
 It's not a secret that moving is a stressful event.
 You may recall that our particular move was challenged by the fact that we found the perfect house before our original one had sold.
 So yes, we closed on a new house without having sold the one we were still living in.
 Not ideal, but that’s the way it worked out.
 We staged the first house, painted, coordinated repairs and yard cleanup, cleaned baseboards, washed windows, called for donation pickups, got ready for numerous open houses, vacuumed what seemed like enough dog hair to fill several mattresses - anyone who has put a house on the market knows the drill.
-All this while gradually preparing the new home, moving smaller items and furniture in a little at a time, purging more stuff, more painting - oh, and still running my business, handling family responsibilities, etc., etc., etc.
+All this while gradually preparing the new home, moving smaller items and furniture in a little at a time, purging more stuff, more painting and repairing - oh, and still running my business, handling family responsibilities, etc., etc., etc.